vjku/stack-back/README.md

 [documentation]: https://stack-back.readthedocs.io

 ---
+This fork is created to get the SQL Dumps as consistent as possible to maximize restic's deduplication.
 This project is an actively maintained fork of [restic-compose-backup](https://github.com/ZettaIO/restic-compose-backup) by [Zetta.IO](https://www.zetta.io).

 Huge thanks to them for creating this project.